 Gasoline spillage results in polluted stormwater.
-Vehicle and equipment fueling procedures and practices are designed to minimize spills and the resultant discharge of polluted stormwater to surface or ground waters.
+Vehicle and equipment fueling procedures and practices at our back up diesel fueling pumps are designed to minimize spills and the resultant discharge of polluted stormwater to surface or ground waters.
 Understanding proper fueling procedures for vehicles, mobile fuel tanks, and storage tanks is critical.
 Safety is always the priority.